OfficeDev/VBA-content/VBA/Access-VBA/articles/accessobject-isloaded-property-access.md

 The following example shows how to prevent a user form opening a particular form directly from the Navigation Pane.

- **Sample code provided by:** The[Microsoft Access 2010 Programmer?s Reference](http://www.wrox.com/WileyCDA/WroxTitle/Access-2010-Programmer-s-Reference.productCd-0470591668.mdl)
+ **Sample code provided by:** The[Microsoft Access 2010 Programmer's Reference](http://www.wrox.com/WileyCDA/WroxTitle/Access-2010-Programmer-s-Reference.productCd-0470591668.html)